How to Start Eco-Friendly Seedlings for Your Garden

 You’ll need some sort of growing medium to plant your seeds in, and peat moss is often the main ingredient in potting mixes.
 Coir is a great alternative and is a renewable resource.
 It’s made from coconut shells and I’ve found that I like it much better than peat.
 It doesn’t contain all the little sticks and stones I find in potting mixes and it holds moisture quite well.

 You can also use garden soil after it is sterilized in an oven, but I find that our soil is very heavy on clay and doesn’t work well.
 You might have a better soil structure for this application.
-You can even try making your own soil blocks as professional nurseries use.
+You can even try making soil blocks as professional nurseries use.

 • garden soil